kstrand/lunchmob/doc/plan.md

 # Notes
  * Goal no one eats alone
- * users = user attributes ( new in town, no friends, hungry )
+ * Users = new in town, no friends, hungry

 # Future features
-	* first responder become group leader gets the list
+  * First responder become group leader? gets the list

 # Flow